TB-4126/struct-prog-lang/README.md

 Various testcases for checking language functionality

 ## Execution Instructions
-In its current form the only way to run the interpreter for Trivial is by typing "./trivial <files>" into the command prompt.
+In its current form the only way to run the interpreter for Trivial is by typing "./trivial file1 ..." into the command prompt.
 Which calls the Python interpreter on the runner.